patroni/patroni/docs/faq.rst

     Dynamic configuration (or global configuration) is the configuration stored in the DCS, and which is applied to all members of the Patroni cluster.
     This is primarily where you should store your configuration.

-    Settings that are specific to a node, or settings that you would like to override the global configuration, you should have set only on the desired Patroni member.
+    Settings that are specific to a node, or settings that you would like the global configuration overwritten, you should set only on the desired Patroni member as a local configuration.
     That local configuration can be specified either through the configuration file or through environment variables.

     See more in :ref:`patroni_configuration`.